DigitalTibetan/DigitalTibetan/_sources/docs/tibetan_formatting_libreoffice_extension.md

 ### Right / left justification of Tibetan text (Mac & Linux)

-Note: right / left justification for Tibetan for LibreOffice for Mac and Linux works well without the extension:

 -   Select a passage of Tibetan text and then select `Format / Paragraph / Alignment / Justified`.
 Additionally tick `Expand single words`.

-### Right / left justification of Tibetan text (Windows, old versions)
+Newer versions of LibreOffice fail to expand Tibetan words.
+A trick is to insert justification characters:

 - Select a passage of Tibetan text and then select `Format / Paragraph / Alignment / Justified`.
 - Select `Tibetan / Insert Justification Characters`.
 This will insert a zero-length space character after each `tsheg`.
-Older versions of LibreOffice for Windows cannot `Expand single words` for Tibetan, but it can expand zero-length characters.
+Some versions of LibreOffice cannot `Expand single words` for Tibetan, but it can expand zero-length characters.

-**Tip:** Left/right justification, especially when using the Windows extension, and after using the automatic `rin chen spungs chad` ༑ insertion, might lead to ugly spaces after `tshegs` ་.
+**Tip:** Left/right justification, especially when using the justification character insertion by the extension, and after using the automatic `rin chen spungs chad` ༑ insertion, might lead to ugly spaces after `tshegs` ་.
 In many cases this effect can be reduced by slightly compressing all characters by 0,1 to 0,2 pt using the LibreOffice command `Format / Character / Position / Condensed` option.

 ### Automatic insertion of `rin chen spungs chad` ༑ (Mac, Linux & Windows)